 Iain McKendry was named Health Champion of the Year at the Edinburgh Evening News Local Hero Awards 2018.
-Diagnosed with cerebral palsy at 15 months old, Iain has defied the odds by getting on his bike and leading Club McKendry Spinning® classes at Danderhall Leisure Centre.
+Diagnosed with cerebral palsy at 15 months old, Iain has defied the odds by getting on his bike and leading Club McKendry Spinning® classes.
 He teaches classes seven times a week, which have proved hugely popular with fitness enthusiasts of all ages.

 It's safe to say it's been a bit of a whirlwind for you over the last few weeks!
 Can you tell us a little about yourself?

 My name is Iain McKendry and I am 24 years old.
 I was born seven weeks premature and was diagnosed with Cerebral Palsy when I was 15 months old.
 At first doctors thought I would never walk, and throughout my life I have had various surgeries to help me walk better.
 I am a Certified Spinning®️ Instructor and teach seven classes per week at Danderhall Leisure Centre in my very own Spinning®️ Studio, Club McKendry, which launched on 29th March 2018.
 Outside of teaching Spinning®️ I enjoy Personal Training either outside in the fresh air or inside the gym.

 What inspired you to teach Spin®️?

 I took Spinning®️ classes as a student while I lived with my family in Florida.
 It was the one exercise I found that when I was on the bike I could commit to participating fully in the classes.
 Growing up with a disability meant that I could not really be involved 100% with sports but when I discovered Spinning®️ I found that I could truly commit to every class.